FriendsOfFlarum/linguist/README.md

 To upgrade from the old extension to the new one:

+- Disable the Linguist extension in the admin panel.

+- Run:

 ```sh
 composer require fof/linguist
 ```

 Composer should let you know that `flagrow/linguist` has been automatically removed.

-Then enable the new extension in the admin panel.
+- Enable the new extension in the admin panel.

+- Your existing translations will be migrated to FoF Linguist automatically.

+- Edit a translation or clear the cache to apply the existing translations to the forum.

 ## Configuration